 Why this matters

 A great example came out of our work with Feature, a Las Vegas-based sneaker and clothing boutique.
-They were able to mitigate overselling and chargebacks, while increasing order accuracy by 125% using advanced order management capabilities.
+They were able to mitigate overselling and chargebacks while increasing order accuracy by 125% using advanced order management capabilities.

-With pre-ordering, you can configure inventory availability so that items without inventory on-hand can still be represented as available to sell.
+With pre-ordering, you can configure inventory availability so that items without inventory on hand can still be represented as available to sell.
 This lets you allocate and fulfill inventory for pre-orders more efficiently upon arrival at the warehouse.

-OMS built for omnichannel
+An OMS built for omnichannel

 Most companies know they need to implement these top OMS system capabilities, stat.
-But they are simply too busy, short-handed or under water with orders to deal with a big IT project.
+But they are simply too busy, short-handed, or underwater with orders to deal with a big IT project.
 Or, the thought of adding yet another bolt-on to their already taxing ERP or legacy WMS system is overwhelming.
 It doesn’t have to be.

 Order management and DOM solutions fast-track these 5 OMS capabilities for companies that want to strike while the iron is hot.

-Benefits of a fully integrated OMS supply chain system
+Benefits of an integrated OMS

 - Ultra-reliable, up-to-the-minute data to balance inventory available to promise + inventory available to sell